nidorx/ecs-lua/README.md

 - **constructor** - you can pass a constructor to the component register.
 The constructor will be invoked whenever the component is added to an entity
 - **Tag component** - The tag component or "zero size component" is a special case where a component does not contain any data.
 (Eg: **EnemyComponent** can indicate that an entity is an enemy, with no data, just a marker)
+- **API** - allows you to add "methods" to that component.
+The methods are invoked as follows: `world.Call(entity, Component, 'MethodName', param1, paramN)`

 ### Entity